President Trump's golf date with Japanese Prime Minister Abe raises ethical questions

 Also, Abe appears to know Trump's golfing sweet spot.

-In November, he gave Trump a Honma Beres S-05 driver that costed $3,755, according to Golf Digest, which noted that it comes with a black or gold-colored head.
+In November, he gave Trump a Honma Beres S-05 driver that cost $3,755, according to Golf Digest, which noted that it comes with a black or gold-colored head.

 Abe went for the gold.